TosbackCgusBridge-Bot/CGUs-versions/Reuters/Privacy Policy.md

 *   Exclusive news and analysis from Reuters with 150 years of journalistic expertise
 *   Full access to all areas of coverage monitored by our team of attorneys and legal editors
-*   Editorally-curated alerts to get breaking news, follow your practice area, and track companies
+*   Editorially-curated alerts to get breaking news, follow your practice area, and track companies

 Useful links